 I have two bachelor degrees from Winthrop University.
 The first is in Psychology and was earned in 2009.
 My second degree was completed in 2014 and is in Digital Information Design, with a focus on web application development.
 The combination of these two degrees allows me a unique perspective on web development and working with people.

-My husband and I are making a move from the Charlotte, NC area to Raleigh soon, where I hope to continue my work as a front end web developer.
-Feel free to read my quick thoughts and shares on Twitter, check out my previous work in my Portfolio, or connect with me on LinkedIn.
+My husband and I moved to Durham in 2016 when I became a web developer at Counter Culture Coffee.
+In 2018, we welcomed our wonderful daughter, Clara.
+We moved to Greensboro in 2019, where I continue my work as a front end web developer.
+Feel free to read my quick thoughts and shares on Instagram, check out my previous work in my Portfolio, or connect with me on LinkedIn.

 This was one of my first larger products while employed at Atypic.
 Under the direction of the design team, project managers, and with assistance from the development team, I coded the front-end aspects of their new site in conjunction with the CMS.
 Using CSS techniques, I implemented the design of the various carousels and many of the basic page layouts.
 As with other projects, I also implemented new features upon request and performed QA tests for the client and my supervisors.
 This project allowed me to research the best methods for design implementation as well as how to work with a team.